A Sense of Dread, A Racing Heart... And, You Say Happy Holidays?

 Thinking ahead will allow you to prepare your plan of action and keep you focused.
 You are going to survive the holidays and live to tell about it!

-Seriously.
-Tell.
-Being part of a solution to someone else's problem in sharing yours?
+Be part of a solution to someone else's problem in sharing yours.
 That sounds like a great start to seeing things in a different perspective.

 Shine that light.
 The darkness will have to flee.
 That's the Heart of The Matter.
 I'll link up when I get it posted.